 What About Recycled Concrete Aggregate?

-Our society uses a lot of concrete, and recycling it is wise and more environmentally friendly than mining new stone.
+We use a lot of concrete, and recycling it is wise and more environmentally friendly than mining new stone.
 So, you may see recycled concrete aggregate pitched as a more environmentally friendly alternative to gravel mixtures.
 However, concrete acts less predictably under pressure than stone, and it is challenging to assess the quality of recycled concrete aggregate.
 You may be getting a worse base for your driveway if you choose this material.

 While this is a good overview, climate, drainage and use of the driveway all matter when you’re choosing what material to put beneath your driveway pavers.
 You should work with the professionals to get quality advice on the specific base you should you for your driveway.